Code of Conduct for Professional and Service Fraternities and Sororities

 Student Conduct and Sanctions for Fraternities and Sororities

 If the organization is found responsible for one or more policy or guideline violation, sanctions may be imposed.
 To comply with the policies and guidelines set forth in this document, the Office of Fraternity and Sorority Life should, conduct investigations and fair hearings in a timely manner, administer appropriate sanctions as needed, and report any outcomes of such actions to the Dean of Students.
 In all cases, university policies supersede all nationally recognized professional and service fraternities.
 When applicable, the Fraternity & Sorority Life Advisor shall be responsible for ensuring that colonies/chapters comply with all levied sanctions.
-The Dean of Students Office reserves the right to supersede all cases if deemed appropriate.
-It must also be noted that violation of a guideline or policy may result in one or more judicial investigations by one or more of the following constituents: The Dean of Students Office, Individual Chapter’s National Offices.
+The Student Affairs Office reserves the right to supersede all cases if deemed appropriate.
+It must also be noted that violation of a guideline or policy may result in one or more judicial investigations by one or more of the following constituents: The Student Affairs Office, Individual Chapter’s National Offices.
 Sanctions are as followed:

 - Verbal Warning:an oral statement to a student/fraternity or sorority that he/she has violated university rules